 Getting rid of muskrats in ponds and lakes is not an easy task, but there are some ways you can do it.
 The best way is to remove the food sources that attract muskrats and make it more difficult for them to find and eat.
 Muskrats are also a source of disease, and they can carry parasites and bacteria that can be transferred to other animals.

 If you have a large pond or lake, you may need to call a professional to help you with the job.
-The problem is that these creatures are resilient and will attack if you corner them.
+The problem is that these creatures are resilient and will attack them if you corner them.
 They can even burrow into your dam or bank, causing damage.
 They can also be attracted to the food that is provided by your fish.
-This is why you should be careful in removing all the aquatic vegetation in your pond.
-You can also use a riprap stone to strengthen the embankments and pond walls.
+This is why you should be careful when removing all the aquatic vegetation from your pond.
+You can also use riprap stones to strengthen the embankments and pond walls.

 If you are unable to do the above steps, it is a good idea to contact the Department of Natural Resources.
-They can provide you with instructions on how to properly trap and dispose of muskrats.
+They can tell you how to catch muskrats and get rid of them in the right way.
 If you do not want to use live traps, you can use motion-activated sprinklers to scare them off.

 You can use peppermint oil as a repellent.
 The taste of peppermint is not pleasant to muskrats, but the pepper does work as a deterrent.
-This method is effective for preventing muskrats from ingesting plants, but it is not a permanent solution.
+This method works to keep muskrats from eating plants, but it is not a long-term solution.

 You can also try to trap muskrats in their dens.
 If you are able to catch a few muskrats, it is a good idea to relocate them to a natural area.
 You can then fill in any old burrows that are no longer useful.

 It is best to act sooner rather than later when you need to get rid of muskrats in your ponds and lakes.
-The best time to do this is in the fall when muskrats are no longer active.
-This will give you time to change the habitat and reduce the amount of muskrats that are in your pond.
+The best time to do this is in the fall, when muskrats are no longer active.
+This will give you time to change the habitat and reduce the number of muskrats in your pond.